 NUR 2144 PHARMACOLOGICAL NURSING (2 CREDIT)

 This course introduces the student to the basic pharmacologic concepts and principles related to the safe administration of therapeutic agents by nurses to clients of all ages.
 It is designed to facilitate the students understanding of the mechanisms of drug actions and provide a safe approach to drug administration.
-Students learn major drug classifications and selected prototypes along with principles and tehniques of safe, effective administration of drugs and other therapeutic agents, drug interactions, legal responsibilities and nursing considerations for specific drugs affecting all body systems, including drug dosage calculation and drup preparation.
+Students learn major drug classifications and selected prototypes along with principles and techniques of safe, effective administration of drugs and other therapeutic agents, drug interactions, legal responsibilities and nursing considerations for specific drugs affecting all body systems, including drug dosage calculation and drug preparation.
+NUR 2144 is equivalent to NUR 2145

 PREREQUISITES FOR THIS COURSE:

-NUR 1020, NUR 1025L, both with a grade of C or better and NUR 1020L (or NUR 1020C, NUR 1068C, BSC 1086C all with a grade of C or better), NUR 2092 (or 2095) with a grade of C or better
+NUR 2092 with a grade of C or better

 CO-REQUISITES FOR THIS COURSE: